-Other recent publications include an essay for the debut issue of the new Rivista Italiana di Storia Internazionale, “Reflecting on the Global Turn in International History, or: How I Learned to Stop Worrying and Love Being a Historian of Nowhere”, and “Revolutionary Transatlanticism: Cuban-Algerian relations and the multiplicity of Third World globalism” in The Third World Revolution: The Global South in the Era of Secular Radicalism, edited by Mark A. Lawrence and R. Joseph Parrott (forthcoming from Cambridge University Press).
-My scholarship has elsewhere been published in numerous collected volumes and academic journals, such as The International History Review, The International Journal of Middle East Studies, and Diplomatic History.
-I have also discussed contemporary affairs and my own scholarship with various national and international news organisations, including BBC World, the Canadian Broadcasting Corporation, and France Inter, among others.
+My scholarship has also been published in numerous collected volumes and academic journals, such as The International History Review, The International Journal of Middle East Studies, and Diplomatic History.
+I have also discussed the historical context of contemporary affairs with various national and international news organisations, including BBC World, the Canadian Broadcasting Corporation, and France Inter, among others.

 Please visit my personal website, www.jeffbyrne.net, for more up-to-date information than can be found here.